|News||Funding Opportunities||Initiatives||Partners & Other Resources||Jobs||Site Map|

 Each ECEAP site is unique and may offer a part-day preschool or full-day integrated services.
 Part-day programs provide three to four hours of instruction for children, four to five days a week from September to May/June.
 Full-day programs provide full day care for working families as well as preschool, five days a week from September to May/June.
 Teachers provide daily opportunities for children to improve skills in language and literacy, math, science, social studies, arts, physical, social and emotional development.

-The Seattle Human Services Department provides approximately $1,831,488 to nonprofit, community-based organizations operating ECEAP classrooms for the 2012-2013 school year.
+The Seattle Human Services Department provides funds to non-profit, community-based organizations operating ECEAP classrooms for the 2013-2014 school year.
 Funding is provided by the WA State Department of Early Learning and the City of Seattle.

 Eligibility and Application Information for ECEAP and Seattle Step Ahead Programs